climate-innovation-hub/.github/qq-history.md

    This was used to create the application ready rainfall data that is available through Climate Change in Australia.
    It used a combination of shell scripting, ferret, cdo and fortran code.
    Overall it worked well, but the authors identified some things where the performance wasn’t quite as good as they'd hoped for (e.g. seasonal average change).
-   The code for this original version isn't inlcuded in the CIH GitHub Organisation.
+   I don't have a copy of the code used to implement this original version.

 2. Marcus Thatcher and Craig developed a completely new fortran code version for the VCP19 (DELWP) project work (see [`qq-fortran/`](https://github.com/climate-innovation-hub/.github-private/tree/main/qq-fortran)).